nikhilesh992/ML_Projrct_Concrete_Strength_Prediction/README.md

 # ML_Projrct_Concrete_Strength_Prediction
-I look at The data and I see That i need to Find The best indipendent variable That is corelated to our dependent variable for that I Perform ML Supervised Regression Models To Predict the Data and found the Best Model.
+In The Data Find The best correlation Betwine independent & dependent variable, for that I Perform ML Supervised Regression Models To Predict the Data and found the Best Model.

 Concrete Strength Prediction Perform Below algorithms To Predict The data And Found the Best Model:
 - Linear Regression